superoo7/superoo7.github.io/content/posts/chasm-scout-with-home-pc.md

 title = "Run Chasm Node with Home PC" description = "" slug = ""
-authors = []
+authors = ["Johnson Lai"]
-tags = []
-categories = []
+tags = ["chasm", "decentralized ai"] categories = []
 externalLink = ""
 series = []
 images = ["/images/home-pc/cover.png"]
 +++

 Chasm nodes are lightweight and can run on devices with as little as 2GB of RAM, including a Raspberry Pi.
-This guide is intended for those who want to try running a node for fun and to understand the Chasm Network better.
+This guide is intended for those who want to try running a scout node for fun and to understand the Chasm Network better.

+> Important Note: For optimal security, low latency, and better performance, we strongly recommend [using a Virtual Private Server (VPS)](https://superoo7.com/posts/chasm-network-scout-hosting/) instead of a home PC to run your Chasm node.
+This guide is primarily for educational purposes and for those who want to experiment with running a node at home.

 This guide has been tested on Mac and Linux Ubuntu.
 Windows user might need to run this on [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or [Git Bash](https://git-scm.com/downloads).

 **Disclaimer: This guide is provided for informational purposes only.
 Use it at your own risk.**

 > The author and publisher are not responsible for any errors, omissions, or damages resulting from the use of this information.
 Users should have a thorough understanding of network security and the potential risks involved.
-For optimal performance and security, please consider using a VPS (Virtual Private Server).

 ## Prerequisite